 Following the exit of Japanese chef, Kotaro Noda, the new chef at the helm of Bistrot64 is Noda’s former sous chef, Giacomo Zezza.
 The new operation also sees the return of restaurant entreprenuer Emanuele Cozzo, following a number of other successful food and hotel projects.

 But is Bistrot64 ready to vie for Michelin-starred greatness again, or it is seeking a new direction in north Rome?

 With these questions in mind and my appetite at the ready, I headed to via Guglielmo Calderini, 64, the North Rome home of Bistrot64, marked by blink-and-you’ll-miss-it unassuming exteriors on a quiet street.

-Inside, clean minimalist lines and spotless and modern furniture provide the only half-hint that our host is Japanese.
-The menu is a pleasing mix of culinary innovation and classics from the Roman tradition, but I’m ready to be surprised, so I ask the maitre d’ for advice.
-Before the food arrives, there is a beautifully theatrical presentation of freshly baked bread, combining softness and crunch.
+Inside, clean minimalist lines and spotless and modern furniture provided a hint of the restaurant’s renaissance.
+The menu is a pleasing mix of innovation and classics from the Roman and Italian traditions, but I’m ready to be surprised, so I ask Zezza and team to serve a selection of their new hits.
+Interestingly, touches of Japanese influence remain.
+Before the food arrives, freshly baked bread reaches the table, combining softness and crunch.

 Testaccina was a guest of Bistrot64

 Bistrot64 | Via Guglielmo Calderini, 64 | Rome | Tel +39 06 323 5531